amelieykw/AppUsage-Tracker/README.md

 ### For realising the 4.2 functionality
-it should use an algorithm of sorting.
+it should use **an algorithm of sorting**.

 Since the list of information of usage has three columns, the application’s name, the total time of usage and the total open times of this application, the algorithm of sorting can sort the whole list according to either of these two attributes (time/times) of each application in descending order or increasing order.

 ### For realising the 4.3 functionality
-I’ll use the clustering method, K-Means, of undirected Data Mining to analyse a list of two-attribute data.
+I’ll use the clustering method, **K-Means**, of undirected Data Mining to analyse a list of two-attribute data.

 Since both the total time of usage and the total open times can only be positive, all the data collected can only show up in the first quadrant.
 The horizontal axis is the total time of usage.
 The vertical axis is the total open times.
 We can imagine the location of total data as a square map whose borders are decided by the most outside data.
 If we divide this square map in this first quadrant into 4 quadrants again, then the object of the clustering method, K-Means, is to divide the data into 4 natural groups and find the group which locates itself in the first quadrant of this square map (if there’s no such group, then find the group in the fourth quadrant of this square map, since in this application, we suppose that the total time of usage is more important for the user than the total open times.
 It gives more weight to the total time than the total open times.)